 3. Get enough sleep yourself.
 It’s so tempting to stay up late, to enjoy the peace and quiet.
 But morning comes fast.
 Along the same lines…

 4. Wake up before your kids.
 We were so rushed in the morning that I started getting up half an hour earlier than my children.
-That means I can get myself organized, check my email, post to Slate, and get my bag packed before they get up.
+That means I can get myself organized, check my email, and get my bag packed before they get up.
 It’s tough to wake up earlier, but it has made a huge difference in the quality of our mornings.

 5. I’ve been researching the hedonic treadmill: people quickly adapt to new pleasures or luxuries, so it takes a new pleasure to give them a jolt of gratification.
 As a result, I’ve cut back on treats and impulse buys for my kids.
 The ice-cream sandwich or the Polly Pockets set won’t be an exciting treat if it isn’t rare.